 Man stabbed in road rage incident

 A man was allegedly stabbed in a road rage incident near the War memorial in the city, police said on Thursday.
-Cernan Charles Denga, 47, has been arrested on charges of attempt to murder, police said.
+The assailant has been arrested on charges of attempt to murder, they said.

-Denga claimed that he was working as a journalist with an English daily, they said.
-He had allegedly rammed his car against motorcycle rider Ravitej, 27, on Wednesday.

 When he reached the spot he found Ravitej lying on the pavement in a pool of blood.
-Denga, who was allegedly in an inebriated state, was also standing there and told the cousin that he was the one who had stabbed him, they said.
+The attacker, who was allegedly in an inebriated state, was also standing there and told the cousin that he was the one who had stabbed him, they said.

-Police said the relative rushed Ravitej to hospital where he is currently undergoing treatment in the intensive care unit..
+Police said the relative rushed Ravitej to hospital where he is currently undergoing treatment in the intensive care unit.
+The assailant claimed that he was working as a journalist in an English daily, police said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)